 - Your credit or debit card number

-- Your zip code (which helps them use your card number, which they might already have)
+- Your zip code, which helps them use your card number if they already have it

 - Your bank account number or routing information

-- The name of the bank or credit card you use, which they can use later in spear phishing attacks or other attempts
+- The name of the bank or credit card you use, which they can use later in spear phishing attacks personalized to you

-These messages are a form of social engineering, where thieves take advantage of assumptions that victims make and the realities of increasingly busy and noisy lives.
+These messages are a form of social engineering, where identity thieves take advantage of assumptions their victims make and the realities of increasingly busy and noisy lives.

-Look at the source: Check the number that’s sending you messages, but be aware that it’s easy for thieves to spoof caller ID and make it look like the message is coming from a different number.
+Check the number that’s sending you messages, but be aware it’s easy for thieves to spoof caller ID and make it look like the message is coming from a different number.
 For example, they might know what phone number your bank uses and copy that number so you’re less suspicious.
 If the number is completely unrecognizable, that’s a red flag.

 Take Action Separately